-Collective Consciousness is a free mobile app designed to be a fun exploration of the nature of consciousness and reality, and the possibilities of creating a new consciousness technology.
+Entangled is a free mobile app designed to be a fun exploration of the nature of consciousness and reality, and the possibilities of creating a new consciousness technology.
+Entangled is a collaboration with the Global Consciousness Project, with additional support from IONS, PEAR, and Superfuture Labs.
 With this app, you can:

 - See if your mind has any influence on your physical environment